 After careful research, each feature presents an in-depth insight into the curator’s long-standing relationship with native design, followed by a brief study of the five selected designers’ practices, philosophies and their most prominent works.
 The selection is done across furniture, lighting and textile design, along with interior and home décor products, featuring works synonymous with conscious design processes, use of eco-friendly materials and innovative production.

 Made In is an attempt to look inward while unifying diverse countries and creative individuals with the common denominator of sustainable design.

 Chapter 1.
 Made in Brazil: Curated by Campana Brothers

 In the first of our multi-part series, we present a carefully curated selection of five creative, sustainable and ardent designers from Brazil, picked by the Campana Brothers known internationally for their remarkable furniture designs such as the Favela and Vermelha chairs.
 They explain that the common thread between their picks - Domingos Tótora, Inês Schertel, Ricardo Graham, Hugo França and Luiza Caldari - is the craft, and the way they sustainably develop each process and end product.
 “They experiment and interpret the material with great respect and care.
 These materials determine the function of each project, imposing their own characteristics,” they say.

+Chapter 2.
 Made in Mexico: Curated by Fernanda Canales

 A future carved in colour and creativity